Computing weight one modular forms over $\C$ and $\Fpbar$: Unliftable mod weight 1 forms.

 This is enough to determine~$f$ uniquely.
 For one can formally multiply this power series by a weight~1 Eisenstein series of level~82 and character $\chi^{-1}$ and the resulting $q$-expansion (which at this point we know up to $O(q^{20})$) is the $q$-expansion of a level~82 mod~199 weight~2 form with trivial character which turns out to be determined uniquely by the first~19 coefficients of its~$q$-expansion.
 The $q$-expansion of this unique weight~2 form can be worked as far as one wants within reason; we computed it to $O(q^{20000})$ in just a few minutes.
 Dividing through by the Eisenstein series again gives us the $q$-expansion of~$f$ to as much precision as one wants.

 Computing the $q$-expansion of~$f$ to high precision gives us, for free, plenty of facts about the mod~199 Galois representation associated to~$f$.
-Note first that there \emph{is} a mod~199 Galois representation attached to~$f$; one can multiply~$f$ by the mod~199 Hasse invariant~$A$ to get a mod~199 form~$Af$ of weight~199 which is an eigenvector for all Hecke operators away from~199; the smallest Hecke-stable subspace containing~$Af$ is 2-dimensional and consists of two eigenvectors $f_1$ and $f_2$; the $T_\ell$-eigenvalues of $f$, $f_1$ and $f_2$ all coincide for $\ell\not=199$, and the $T_{199}$-eigenvalues of $f_1$ and $f_2$ are the two roots of $X^2-a_{199}X+\chi(199)$, which are distinct.
-Both $f_1$ and $f_2$ lift to characteristic zero forms which are ordinary at~199, and the associated mod~199 Galois representations are isomorphic; this is the mod~199 Galois representation $\rho_f$ associated to~$f$.
+Note first that there \emph{is} a mod~199 Galois representation attached to~$f$; one cannot use the Deligne--Serre theorem here (because $f$ doesn't lift to a weight~1 form of characteristic zero) but one can construct the representation by general theory as follows.
+One can multiply~$f$ by the mod~199 Hasse invariant~$A$ to get a mod~199 form~$Af$ of weight~199 which is an eigenvector for all Hecke operators away from~199; the smallest Hecke-stable subspace containing~$Af$ is 2-dimensional and consists of two eigenvectors $f_1$ and $f_2$; the $T_\ell$-eigenvalues of~$f$, $f_1$ and $f_2$ all coincide for $\ell\not=199$, and the $T_{199}$-eigenvalues of $f_1$ and $f_2$ are the two roots of $X^2-a_{199}X+\chi(199)$, which are distinct.
+Both $f_1$ and $f_2$ lift to characteristic zero weight~199 eigenforms which are ordinary at~199, and the associated mod~199 Galois representations are isomorphic; this is the mod~199 Galois representation $\rho_f$ associated to~$f$.